The Lab started the project by conducting background research including:

 - review of existing research from Waste and Resources Action Programme (WRAP) and other recycling organisations

 - review of existing service and information provision in Northern Ireland

 - review of NISRA statistics on waste and recycling in Northern Ireland

 The research phase also included a user insights exercise where the Lab went out to speak to citizens and collected their views and opinions on recycling.
 Storyboards were generated to illustrate examples of some users’ experience.

-Personas were developed to describe and communicate the 4 different types of people who recycle.
+Personas were developed to describe and communicate the four different types of people who recycle.

-The Lab used the scoping work and user research as the basis of several facilitated workshops with representatives from central government, Welsh Government, all NI local councils, experts from the NI and UK voluntary sector, industry and academia.
+The Lab used the scoping work and user research as the basis of several facilitated workshops with representatives from central government, Welsh Government, all Northern Ireland (NI) local councils, experts from the NI and UK voluntary sector, industry and academia.
 Further details including a report of the stakeholder workshop are available.

 We took two of the ideas that came out of the workshops, reducing the size of the landfill bin and putting instructional stickers on bins, and developed them further into two projects.